miem215/4DoF_Arm_FaultDetection/README.md

 | **Joint 2 (Shoulder)** | 0.227240 |
 | **Joint 3 (Elbow)** | **0.463273** |
 | **Joint 4 (Wrist)** | 0.249227 |
-The root cause is flagged to be join 3, based on the amplitude of the noise frequency content.

 #### The Whip Effect: Why the Elbow Accelerates Faster